-An indelible mark on the pages of transplantation history was left with the perfection of techniques for organ revascularization by surgical anastomosis in the laboratories of Alexis Carrel at the beginning of the twentieth century.35 Aside from the technical contributions, which also provided the foundation for conventional vascular surgery, Carrel recognized that transplanted organ allografts were not permanently accepted although he did not know why.
+An indelible mark on the pages of transplantation history was left with the perfection of techniques for organ revascularization by surgical anastomosis in the laboratories of Alexis Carrel at the beginning of the 20th century.35 Aside from the technical contributions, which also provided the foundation for conventional vascular surgery, Carrel recognized that transplanted organ allografts were not permanently accepted, although he did not know why.

-Using vascular surgical techniques, animal research in transplantation was most highly focused on the kidney for most of the next half-century.^{36-38} The extrarenal vacuum rapidly was filled between 1958 and 1960 with the development in several laboratories of canine models with which to study all the intraabdominal^{39-43} and thoracic organs.^{44-46} Although each organ presented specific technical and physiological issues, the core problems of immunosuppression, tissue matching, and allograft preservation eventually were worked out mainly with the kidney and liver and applied to other organs with minor modifications.
+Using vascular surgical techniques, animal research in transplantation was most highly focused on the kidney for most of the next half-century.^{36-38} The extrarenal vacuum rapidly was filled between 1958 and 1960 with the development in several laboratories of canine models with which to study all the intra-abdominal39-43 and thoracic organs.44-46 Although each organ presented specific technical and physiological issues, the core problems of immunosuppression, tissue matching, and allograft preservation eventually were worked out mainly with the kidney and liver and applied to other organs with minor modifications.

-Hetero (Xeno) Transplantation
+Hetero- (Xeno-)transplantation

-The first known attempts at clinical renal transplantation by vascular anastomoses were made between the beginning of the nineteenth century and 1923 in France,47 Germany,48 and elsewhere (summarized by Groth49) using pig, sheep, goat, and subhuman primate donors.
+The first known attempts at clinical renal transplantation by vascular anastomoses were made between the beginning of the 19th century and 1923 in France,47 Germany,48 and elsewhere (summarized by Groth49) using pig, sheep, goat, and subhuman primate donors.
 None of the kidneys functioned for long, if at all, and the human recipients died a few hours to 9 days later.
 No further animal-to-human transplantations were tried again until 1963, after immunosuppression was available.^{50,51}

-Homo (Allo) Transplantation
+Homo- (Allo-)transplantation

-In 1936, Voronoy of Kiev, Russia, reported the transplantation of a kidney from a cadaver donor of B+ blood type to a recipient of O+ blood type,52 in violation of what have become accepted rules of tissue transfer^{53,54} (Table 61.1).
+In 1936, Voronoy of Kiev, Russia, reported the transplantation of a kidney from a cadaver donor of B blood type to a recipient of O blood type,52 in violation of what have become accepted rules of tissue transfer^{53,54} (Table 79.1).
 In addition, the allograft was jeopardized by the residual risk of acute mercury poisoning (from a suicide attempt) that caused the recipient's renal failure.
 A final adverse factor was the 6-h lapse between the donor's death and organ procurement.
 The allograft did not make any urine during the 48 h of the patient's posttransplant survival.
 Although other attempts may have been made by Voronoy,55 another 15 years passed before significant kidney transplant activities were resumed in France.

-In 1951, Rene Kuss56 and Charles Dubost57 in Paris and Marceau Servelle in Creteil,58 carried out a series of renal transplantations with kidneys removed from convict donors immediately after their execution by guillotine.
-The next year, the French nephrologist, Jean Hamburger, in collaboration with the urologist Louis Michon at the Hôpital Necker in Paris, reported the mother-to-son transplantation of a kidney that functioned well for 3 weeks before being rejected.59 The procedure developed by Kuss and the other French surgeons and used for this first live donor kidney transplantation has been performed hundreds of thousands of times since then.
-The operation's relative freedom from chronic morbidity would soon be demonstrated with the identical (monozygotic) twin transplantations of Joseph E. Murray and John
+In 1951, Rene Kuss56 and Charles Dubost57 in Paris and Marceau Servelle in Creteil58 carried out a series of renal transplantations with kidneys removed from convict donors immediately after their execution by guillotine.
+The next year, the French nephrologist Jean Hamburger, in collaboration with the urologist Louis Michon at the Hôpital Necker in Paris, reported the mother-to-son transplantation of a kidney that functioned well for 3 weeks before rejection.59 The procedure developed by Kuss and the other French sur-

-TABLE 61.1.
-Direction of Acceptable Organ Transfer When the Donor and Recipient Have Different ABO Red Cell Types.
+TABLE 79.1.
+Direction of Acceptable Organ Transfer When the Donor and Re ecipient Have Different ABO Red Cell Types.